-- A. The person making the calls will enter the correct code; date (mm-dd-yy), time, and his/her own initials.
-The Aactual time contacted shall be noted. - B. The Fire Chief's designee will ensure that the list is updated weekly and published on the Corpus Christi Fire Departments intranet site. - C. The OFF GOING SHIFT off-going shift is the shift which shall be contacted first during a CALL BACK callback. - D. On duty shift to Contact The contact procedure will be as follows: - A-shift will contact C-shift. - B-shift will contact A-shift. - C-shift will contact B-shift. - E. Each Special Event requiring a call-back is a new incident and will require beginning at the top of the list.
-This will insure ensure that firefighters that who had previously been contacted/or attempted to be contacted, but have remained in their position on the list are called first called. - 1.
+- A. The person making the calls will enter the correct code, date (mm/dd/yy), time, and their own initials.
+The actual time contacted shall be noted. - B. The Fire Chief's designee will ensure that the list is updated weekly and published on the Corpus Christi Fire Department's intranet site. - C. The off-going shift is the shift which shall be contacted first during a callback. - D. The contact procedure will be as follows: - A-shift will contact C-shift. - B-shift will contact A-shift. - C-shift will contact B-shift. - E. Each Special Event requiring a callback is a new incident and will require beginning at the top of the list.
+This will ensure that firefighters that have remained in their position on the list, are called first. - 1.
 Starting at the top, contact each firefighter who does not have a "C.R."
 (Contacted, Refused), or a "C.W."
 (Contacted, Worked) by their name. - 2.
-In the event additional that more than one firefighters are is needed at the same time during the shift for Daily Staffing, Battalion 1 the Administrative Chief shall not start over at the top of the Special Events list, but shall begin with the eligible firefighters in numerical order that do not have a CR "C.R." or UC "C.W." code on same date. - F. During an emergency, personnel living outside the city limits may be excluded from a callback as per Article IV20, Section 4 3, subsection C of the Collective Bargaining Contract. - G. The following codes should be used when noting the status of a contact attempt:
+In the event that more than one firefighter is needed at the same time during the shift for Daily Staffing, the Administrative Chief shall not start over at the top of the Special Events List but shall begin with the eligible firefighters in numerical order that do not have a "C.R." or "C.W." code on the same date. - F. During an emergency, personnel living outside the city limits may be excluded from a callback as per Article 20, Section 3, subsection C of the Collective Bargaining Contract.

+G. The following codes should be used when noting the status of a contact attempt:

-CODE LIST EXPLANATION REMAIN IN POSITION ON
+CODE EXPLANATION REMAIN IN POSITION ON LIST

-C.R.
-Special Events Contacted ONTACTED-rRefused.
-Yes- Daily Staffing, No-
+• C. R. Contacted Refused.
+Yes- Daily Staffing, No- Special Events

-■ C.W.
-Contacted, and wwworked.
+• C. W. Contacted and Worked.
 No

-• C. L. Contacted, but on Leave .
+• C. L. Contacted, but on Leave.
 Yes

-■ I.P.N.
-Incorrect pPhone # Number.
+• I. P. N. Incorrect Phone Number.
 Yes

-• U.C.
-Unable to eContact.
+• U. C. Unable to Contact.
 Yes

-• C.T.
-Contacted, but on Trade.
+• C. T. Contacted, but on Trade.
 Yes

-■ C.U.
-Contacted, uUnable.
+• C. U. Contacted, Unable.
 Yes